snackCake/docs/Broadleaf-Concepts/Catalog-and-Search.md

 `CategorySearchFacets` establish a relationship between a given `SearchFacet` and a `Category`.
 Note that a Category can have many facets, and a facet can belong to many Categories.
 If a category has a Facet on the same field as a parent category, the subcategory facet will override the parent facet.
 Furthermore, a category can exclude parent facets.

 This is completely data-driven and controlled via the database.
-Administration of Fields / SearchFacets / CategorySearchFacets is a [[Commercial Feature | Commercial Features]]
+Administration of Fields / SearchFacets / CategorySearchFacets is a [[commercial feature | Modules]]

 ### Adding a sort clause